-- Restricted Territory: We restrict and reserve the right to restrict future access to all or some parts of the Website and/or Services in respect of certain jurisdictions.
+Restricted Territory: We restrict and reserve the right to restrict future access to all or some parts of the Website and/or Services in respect of certain jurisdictions.
 You fully understand and agree that we are not liable if the country of your location or residence becomes restricted or blocked.
 Restricted Territories include, but are not limited to, individuals residing in:

-Bahamas, Botswana, Burma(Myanmar), Cambodia, Democratic Republic of Congo, Cuba, Ethiopia, Ghana, Iran, Iraq, Japan, Kenya, Lebanon, Libya, Malta, North Korea, Pakistan, Panama, Republic of the Congo, Somalia, Sri Lanka, Sudan, Syria, Trinidad and Tobago, Tunisia, Vietnam, Yemen, Zimbabwe.
+Botswana, Burma(Myanmar), Democratic Republic of Congo, Cuba, Ethiopia, Iran, Iraq, Japan, Kenya, Lebanon, Libya, Malta, North Korea, Pakistan, Republic of Congo, Somalia, Sri Lanka, Sudan, Syria, Trinidad and Tobago, Tunisia, Vietnam, Yemen, Zimbabwe.

-- Customer acknowledges and agrees that Accounts are segregated in the Nash Markets’s books and records only, and Customer’s funds are not FDIC-insured and are deposited with a liquidity provider selected by Nash Markets in its sole discretion.
+- Customer acknowledges and agrees that Accounts are segregated in the Nash Markets’ books and records only, and Customer’s funds are not FDIC-insured and are deposited with a liquidity provider selected by Nash Markets in its sole discretion.

 2.2 JOINT ACCOUNT OWNERS.